 - A written alert-triage walkthrough of one simulated intrusion, from first detection to disposition, showing your monitoring and investigation reasoning.

-- Evidence of network- and host-analysis fluency (packet/log review, host artifacts) — the security-monitoring and intrusion-analysis competencies the after-foundation SOC certs are built around.
+- Evidence of network- and host-analysis fluency (packet/log review, host artifacts) — our take: these are the competencies we sequence the after-foundation SOC certifications around.

 How the certifications line up